The problem with mirrorless

 Advanced imaging technology is great and has made our lives better; however, I long for the simplicity of a Pentax K1000 spooling a modest roll of Tri-X 400.

-We replaced cameras with phones, and there’s a special place in my heart for people who take pictures with tablets.
+There’s a special place in my heart for people who take pictures with tablets.